iRNA-COSI/APAeval/README.md

 recommend novices without any other considerations (e.g., colleagues already working with Snakemake) to use Nextflow.

+#### General conda environment
+In order to execute scripts with either Nextflow or Snakemake in a reproducible manner, we need to ensure the versions of these software are specified.
+In order to do that, we created a general conda environment, which contains specific versions for Nextflow, Snakemake as well as some extra libraries.
+To use this environment you first need to create it by using `conda env create -f apaeval_env.yaml`.
+You then need to activate this environment by using `conda activate apaeval_execution_workflows`.
+You can now execute the workflows!

 ### Code of Conduct

 Please be kind to one another and mind the [Contributor Covenant's Code of